Clicky

 we make college accessible.

-We connect historically underserved youth from local public schools throughout San Francisco and Daly City with free, comprehensive and culturally competent college access services.
-We serve 3,000+ youth every year, and 77% of our participants are low-income and first in their families to attend college.
+We connect historically underserved youth from local public schools throughout San Francisco and Daly City with free, comprehensive, culturally competent college access services.
+We serve 3,000+ youth annually, and 77% of our participants are income-eligible and the first in their families to attend college.

-The Japanese Community Youth Council (JCYC) is a non-profit, youth development community organization based in San Francisco.
+The Japanese Community Youth Council (JCYC) is a non-profit youth development community organization based in San Francisco.

 CASH FOR COLLEGE